mit-acl/dpgo_ros/README.md

 # DPGO_ROS

+## Introduction
-ROS wrapper for the DPGO library
+This repository implements a ROS wrapper for the DPGO library

 ## Building the package